T20X/notes/asm.md

  * 1000 - 0001 = 0111 (carry flag is turned off [zero])

 In unsigned arithmetic, watch the carry flag to detect errors.
-In signed arithmetic, the carry flag tells you nothing interesting.
+In signed arithmetic, the carry flag tells you nothing interesting and you need to watch overflow flag (OF).

-## Overflow Flag
+### Overflow Flag

 The rules for turning on the overflow flag in binary/integer math are two: